How do I choose between a Life Coach or Psychologist ?

 Naomi is a huge believer in the power of both professions.
 She finds that each is distinct from the other in terms of aims, methods, and focus.
 In her experience, she has found “In some cases, you don’t always have to choose between one or the other.
 I have a number of clients who see a psychologist to assist them with their depression or anxiety disorders – but see me to focus on other aspects of their life where they are strongly motivated to take action and move forward.”

 Thanks for that clarity Naomi !
 I think if people can make an informed choice – its all about moving forward.
 And thats what living a life is all about.
 Just keep moving forward.

 From what you have read above, are you interested in life coaching ?

-Life coaching is best embarked upon in a series of sessions where a three month period is typically the minimum amount of time it takes to make, reinforce, and solidify major changes in a person’s life.
+Life coaching is best embarked upon in a series of sessions (see what i have to offer HERE) where a three month period is typically the minimum amount of time it takes to make, reinforce, and solidify major changes in a person’s life.

 During our coaching sessions, a specific process is worked through which covers three integrated areas; 1) identifying where you currently are in your life, 2) recognising, identifying and articulating your goals and where you want to be, and 3) developing strategies and actions on how can you best close this gap between these two positions.

 Key Points that you would be best suited to seeking a psychologist or counsellor :

 There is something in your past that you keep mulling over, and need to resolve before moving forward